jkhazri/OC-start/README.md

 # In this demo you will run a simple PHP application:

-Before all clone this project on your local machine
+Before all clone this project on your local machine and move under OC-start file:
 ```
 git clone https://github.com/jkhazri/OC-start.git
+cd OC-start
 ```
 1. create the deployment of the PHP app
 ```